LovesTha/LovesTha.github.io/_posts/2005-08-29-ahhhh-dragons.markdown

 slug: ahhhh-dragons
 title: Ahhhh!
 Dragons
 wordpress_id: 27
-categories:
+tags:
-- Magic The Gathering
+- magic
-- Up Coming Releases
+- set-rav
 ---

 What do people like more than dragons?

 Dragons on turn 5 - with no mana acceleration

 Dragons on turn 3 - with a single seething song

 6/6 Dragons,  with haste!

 What people don't like though is giving their opponents creatures:

 **Hunted Dragon ** 3RR